WazeUSA/WazeUSA-Terms-of-Use/README.md

 By accepting a **Repository Admin** role, you agree to the terms in this section.

-1. You agree that in the event the Organization Owners unanimously determine that any content in the repository does not meet the intent of the organization, and should therefore not be hosted in WazeUSA, you will do one of the following within 3 days of being notified:
+1. You agree that in the event the Organization Owners unanimously determine that any content in the repository does not meet the intent of the organization, and should therefore not be hosted in WazeDev, you will do one of the following within 3 days of being notified:
 	* Delete any offending content specified by the Organization Owners.

 	* Move the repository to a personal GitHub account or to a different organization.

 	* Delete the entire repository.

 	If the content remains after 3 days, the Organization Owners may push a commit to temporarily wipe the content of the repository.
-You may still move the repo off of WazeUSA and revert the commit to restore the content.
+You may still move the repo off of WazeDev and revert the commit to restore the content.

 2. You agree that Organization Owners may assign an Interim Repository Admin in the event that no Repository Admin can be contacted via any of the standard Waze community communication methods (e.g. forum direct message, Google Hangout, Slack) for a period of at least 30 days.
 However, you may resume your Repository Admin role at any time.